bergesinstitute/graf-method/book-4-unit-4.md

 que el tiempo futuro), pero en la práctica tienen un valor temporal virtualmente idéntico.

-> *💂 There is actually a small cognitive difference (*ir a* sounds a bit closer and more probable than future tense), but in practice they have a virtually identical temporal value.
+> *💂 There is actually a small cognitive difference (*ir a* sounds a bit closer and more probable than the future tense), but in practice they have a virtually identical temporal value.

 ## Verbos importantes, en futuro (important verbs, in the future tense)